noofny/pet-rego-challenge/README.md

 ### Testing

 Unit testing (mocking) of the actual API controllers has not been done due to time constraints.
 Whilst the controllers are lightweight and contain very little actual logic, they are where I enrich the responses with hypermedia, so this being a core feature of a REST API means it must have test coverage.
-With more time, I would like to add more varied test setups, particularly around testing the services.
-I honestly feel that the general test coverage in this project as it stands is very low and well below 'production-ready' standards.
+With more time, I would like to add more varied test setups and test more negative scenarios, particularly around testing the services.

+**I honestly admit that the general test coverage in this project as it stands is very low and well below an acceptable 'production-ready' standard.**

 With more time, I would like to add integration testing code which would add testing data.
 This code might be Javascript so that it can easily be bundled with the Postman config or run with Node / Mocha etc.